 Don’t bother trying to remember which classes to use or which methods to call.
 And don’t worry about properly escaping backslashes and quotes.
 Just tell RegexBuddy what you want to do, and you will get the proper C# code straight away.
 Anything can be done: testing a string for a match, extracting search matches, validating input, search-and-replace, splitting a string, etc. Choose whether to create a reusable regex object for best runtime performance, or whether to use a one-line convenience function for maximum source code readability.
 RegexBuddy wraps its code with the proper try..catch statements, so you will never get unhandled exceptions out of the blue.

 RegexBuddy also has specific support for the Visual Studio 2012 (and later) IDE.
-The IDE (finally) also uses the .NET regex flavor.
+Since 2012 the IDE also uses the .NET regex flavor.
 But it does not support any regex options other than case insensitivity, which is on rather than off by default.
 RegexBuddy takes care even of such minor details.
 Create and test your regex in RegexBuddy with the same limitations as the IDE, or create it for C# first and then have RegexBuddy convert it for use in the Visual Studio IDE.